reido2012/JapaneseArticleScraper/readme.txt

 address got blocked I have left the commented code in)

 How to run -
-Make sure you have python installed. then run command "python news.py".
+Make sure you have python installed.
+(I wrote this using python 3)

+then run command "python3 news.py" or "python news.py".

+You may also need to install BeautifulSoup4, you can get that with the command "pip install beautifulsoup4".

 This will then start to getting data from news articles.

 Credit -